CodyPedersen/viz.recurse/README.md

 As a result, occasionally we can run into a case where a function with the same "apparent" identity is created in place of a prior one, leading to misjudged relationships.
-This will be remedied in time as we progress in development.
+This will be remedied in time as development (very slowly) continues.

 ### How it works (execution flow)